alangshur/put-options-scanner/notes/wheel.md

   - Situation 1: If underlying moves early, close at a profit (set a stop loss above current price).
   - Situation 2: If in the green and the underlying starts reversing, close at a profit (set a stop loss above current price).
 - Roll for a credit:
-  - Situation 1: If underlying dips, roll for a net credit if possible to the safest delta.
+  - Situation 1: If underlying dips, roll down for a net credit if possible to the safest delta that still ensures a debit.
+It is better to be proactive about this move, or rolling down for a credit will be super difficult.
 - Roll for a debit:
   - Situation 1: Only roll for a debit if it will provide necessary protection against downwards movement in the underlying (and is less than closing position).
 - Leg into spread: